shorepine/tulipcc/docs/tulip_api.md

 You can set the system-wide BPM (beats, or quarters per minute) with `tulip.seq_bpm(120)` or retrieve it with `tulip.seq_bpm()`.
 You can change the PPQ with `tulip.seq_ppq(new_value)` or retrieve it with `tulip.seq_ppq()`.
 You can stop the sequencer with `tulip.seq_stop()`, and restart it with `tulip.seq_start()`.

-See the example `seq.py` on Tulip World for an example of using the music clock.
+See the example `seq.py` on Tulip World for an example of using the music clock, or the [`drums`](https://github.com/bwhitman/tulipcc/blob/main/tulip/fs/app/drums/drums.py) included app.

 ## MIDI